-Equation \eqref{eq:naturalomega} represents the natural frequencies of free libration of the body \citep{vanhoolst_etal13}.
-In order to compute the flattening of each of the layers, as required for the calculation of the torques between layers in equations (\ref{eq:libamplitude}--\ref{eq:naturalomega}), we use the approach of \cite{tricarico14} that provides hydrostatic equilibrium figures for moons in eccentric orbits, along with the global shape from the best-fitting ellipsoid model suggested by \cite{park_etal24}.
+$\sigma_{1,2}$ represents the natural frequencies of free libration of the body \citep{vanhoolst_etal13}.
+To compute the flattening of each of the layers, as required for the calculation of the torques between layers in equations (\ref{eq:libamplitude}, \ref{eq:naturalomega}), we use the approach of \citet{tricarico14} that provides hydrostatic equilibrium figures for moons in eccentric orbits, along with the global shape from the best-fitting ellipsoid model suggested by \citet{park_etal24}.

-\subsection{Static gravity field}
+\subsection{Static Gravity Field}

-Current gravity data for Enceladus is limited to that obtained from three Cassini fly-bys.
-Therefore, we are limited to gravity field coefficients of spherical harmonic degree $l=2,3$.
+Current gravity data for Enceladus is limited to that obtained from three \textit{Cassini} fly-bys.
+Therefore, we are limited to gravity field coefficients of spherical harmonic degrees $l=2,3$.
 To further constrain the interior structure, we use the moment of inertia and the $l = 3$ zonal potential coefficients ($J_3$).
-We do not use the $l=2$ gravity coefficients ($J_2$ and $C_{22}$) because of the underlying assumptions required to account for the non-hydrostatic component of the gravity field and the compensation mechanism, as discussed in \citet{hemingwayMittal19}.
-Direct measurement of the moment of inertia of Enceladus is possible only by measuring the precession of the body. \cite{hemingway_etal18} propose to derive the moment of inertia from long-wavelength $l=2$ gravity-topography admittance measurements ($Z_{22}$ and $Z_{20}$).
-We refer the reader to \citet{McKinnon15}, \citet{hemingway_etal18}, and \citet{hemingwayMittal19} for the details of this derivation.
+Direct measurement of the moment of inertia of Enceladus is only possible by measuring the body's precession.
+Alternatively, \cite{hemingway_etal18} propose to derive the moment of inertia from long-wavelength $l=2$ gravity-topography admittance measurements ($Z_{22}$ and $Z_{20}$).
+See \citet{McKinnon15}, \citet{hemingway_etal18}, and \citet{hemingwayMittal19} for details.
+This approach requires underlying assumptions about the non-hydrostatic component of the gravity field and the compensation mechanism, as discussed in \citet{hemingwayMittal19}.
 Here, we only consider the moment of inertia when we explore the potential impact of future observations.
-To compute the zonal non-hydrostatic degree-3 static gravity coefficient ($J_3$), we follow an approach similar to that described in \citet{Genova_etal24} to compute the zonal harmonic gravity coefficient.
-The gravity-topography admittance is computed as \citep{turcotte_etal81}:
+To compute the zonal non-hydrostatic degree-3 static gravity coefficient ($J_3$), we follow an approach similar to that described in \citet{Genova_etal24}.
+The gravity-topography admittance is computed as \citep{turcotte_etal81, hemingway_Matsuyama17}: